lucilejones/fullstack-knowledge-base/Back-End/ruby-gems-CLI-part-2.md

     User.load_users_from_file
     Scraper.scrape_countries

+This will actually create the file user.json with an array populated with users.
+example: [{"username":"user1","password":"$2a$12$S9TGuHbnjSwHzoqcLhZ9SuSbpUmYukhKLjQT6hHMev0EXa0HV/uQS"}]

 # Video: USA Covid 19 CLI - Authentication
 We'll start with a User class.
 In a user.rb file (in the lib folder):